GabeScott/standard-works-vault/General Conference/1971 April - “Teach One Another”.md

 At a seminar held in Warsaw, Poland, attended by students and leaders of the Communist party, a student posed this question: “Please don’t be angry, sir, but could you explain the ‘meaning of life?’”
 Poland’s leading Marxist philosopher reported that as he glanced at the hundreds of pairs of eyes silently staring at the party leadership, he recognized the seriousness of this question and a weakness in their philosophy that has neglected to deal with this challenging problem.

 We as members of this church know the meaning of life.
 It has been revealed in its truthfulness and purity and is available to all who seek, will listen, and believe.
 The mission and responsibility of this church and its members have been made abundantly clear—to proclaim the Lord’s teachings unto the entire world.
-We must be prepared to accomplish what the Prophet Joseph Smith proclaimed—to see that “the truth of God [goes] forth boldly, nobly ... till it has penetrated every continent ... swept every country, and sounded in every ear, till the purposes of God shall be accomplished. ...”
-(Documentary History of the Church, vol. 4, p.
+We must be prepared to accomplish what the Prophet Joseph Smith proclaimed—to see that “the truth of God \[goes\] forth boldly, nobly … till it has penetrated every continent … swept every country, and sounded in every ear, till the purposes of God shall be accomplished. …” (*Documentary History of the Church,* vol. 4, p.
 540.)
-The Lord has said: “Prepare ye the way. ...”
-(D&C 65:1.)
+The Lord has said: “Prepare ye the way. …” ([[D&C 65.1|D&C 65:1]].)
 Then it is our duty to prepare all of our members so that we might develop a strong foundation and belief in the true gospel of Jesus Christ.
 The Church-wide teacher development program was developed to help accomplish this purpose.
 It is now in various stages of implementation in the stakes and the wards and in English-speaking missions throughout the world.

 The aim of the teacher development program is to improve teaching wherever teaching is done in priesthood quorums, auxiliary organizations, and in our homes so as to bring about worthwhile changes in the lives of boys and girls, men and women.
 The First Presidency initiated this program knowing full well the importance of the teaching moments in our classrooms and because of their conviction that all teachers can improve.
 This program combines the most effective teaching techniques with spiritual principles.